kumaran-R/Bank-Marketing-Analysis/README.md

 ![png](Case%20Studies_files/Case%20Studies_25_1.png)

-success rate illustrates that previously subscribed people responded more positively to the current campaign
+The success rate illustrates that previously subscribed people responded more positively to the current campaign.

 ### Contact method distribution

-Here we analyze the contact method distribution with categorical values and sorted by success percentage in decending order
+Here we analyze the contact method distribution with categorical values and sort them by success percentage in decending order.

 ```python